nn-students-2021h2/8/README.md

 ## What is planned to be implemented

+- More function for analysis
+- Better function plotting.
+New features and functionality
 - Sample analysis.
 Drawing a graph from the data and subsequent analysis
 - New and more user-friendly commands for interaction